-We can take bookings for any of our dinghy course planned into the future.
-The remaing dates for 2019 are Saturdays: September 28th, October 5th, 12th and 19th.
-Please contact John Wilber for details by email at firstname.lastname@example.org or by phone at 07968 066985.
+We can take bookings for any of our dinghy courses planned into the future.
+The dates for 2020 are Saturdays, April 4th, 11th, 18th and 25th for our Spring Courses and Saturdays, September 26th, and October 3rd, 10th and 17th for our Autumn courses.
+Please contact John Wilber for details by email at email@example.com or by phone at 07968 066985.

 We normally limit the number of adult students on a course to between 14 and 16, and we normally run a separate junior course of up to 6 students alongside the adult.

 The fee is £170 for adults and juniors including tea, coffee and other snacks which are provided free throughtout the course.
 (The fee includes temporary membership which will end 4 weeks after the course finishes.)

 The teaching starts at 9.00am and runs until 4.30pm each day, its stimulating, challenging, fun and tiring!
 There is a combination of classroom and on-the-water teaching, but the emphasis is strongly on the water.

 We teach in a variety of boats though generally in the double-hander Laser Bahia or Topper Xenon for adults and in smaller single-hander Toppers for the juniors.
 The instructor to student ratio in the double hander will be no more than 2-to-1 and an instructor will be in the boat until the point you are able to sail unaided.
 Sailing less powerful boats and enjoying being in command of their own boat, the juniors are instructed from a powerboat and when convenient from the nearby shore.

 Full safety cover is on hand at all times during water based sessions and the club provides all necessary safety equipment ie helmets and bouyancy aids.

 At the end of the course you should have the basic set of skills required to sail a small sailing boat in calm conditions.